 Financial Reporting Standard Subject of the Amendment Details IAS 19 - Employee Benefits Defined Benefit Plans: Employee contributions.
 Clarifies accounting for the contributions of employees or third parties that are linked to the defined benefit plans or services, considering whether the contributions made depend on the number of years of service provided by the employee.
 For contributions that are independent of the number of years of service, the entity may recognize the contributions as a reduction in the service cost in the period in which the service is provided, or they can be attributed to the employees' years of service using the contribution formula or a straight line method, whereas for contributions that are dependent on the number of years of service, the entity is required to attribute them to the employees' periods of service.
 Retrospective application is required.
 In effect for annual periods beginning on or after July 1, 2014.
 IFRS 9 - Financial Instruments FRS 9 Financial Instruments was issued in November 2009 as the first phase of a draft to replace IAS 39 Financial Instruments: Recognition and Measurement.
 In March 2013, the sections of IFRS 9 that address financial assets were added.
 The IASB issued discussion drafts for the Hedge Accounting and impairment methodology.
 IAS 32 - Financial Instruments: Presentation Offsetting financial assets and financial liabilities The amendment to IAS 32 clarifies current implementation issues relating to the offsetting requirements.
 It is effective for the annual periods beginning on January 1, 2014.
 Implementation is retroactive.
 IFRS 10 - Consolidated Financial Statements IFRS 12 - Disclosure of Interests in Other Entities IAS 27 - Separate Financial Statements Offsetting Financial Assets and Financial Liabilities The amendments of IFRS 10 introduce an exception to the requirement that all subsidiaries of an investment entity must be consolidated.
 As regards the exception, an investment entity is required to measure its interests in subsidiaries at fair value through profit or loss.
 The exception does not apply to subsidiaries of investment entities that provide services related to the investment entity's own investment activities.
 Certain criteria must be met to qualify as an investment entity.
 In effect for annual periods beginning on or after January 01, 2014.
 IAS 1 - Presentation of Financial Statements Disclosure Initiative.
 The amendments were a response to the comments that there were difficulties in the application of the materiality concept in practice at the time of drafting some of the requirements of IAS 1 has been interpreted to avoid the use of judgment.
-Some highlights of the amendments are as follows: The entity should not reduce the understandability of its financial statements by obscuring material information with immaterial information or by aggregating material items that have different natures or functions.
+The entity should not reduce the understandability of its financial statements by obscuring material information with immaterial information or by aggregating material items that have different natures or functions.
 The entity does not need to disclose specific information required by the IFRS if the resulting information is not material.
 In the section of other comprehensive income of a statement of comprehensive income and other comprehensive income, amendments require separate disclosures for the following items: the proportion of other comprehensive income of associates and joint ventures recognized by the equity method and which will not be subsequently reclassified to the income statement; and the proportion of other comprehensive income of associates and joint ventures recognized by the equity method and which will be subsequently reclassified to the income statement.
+The amendments to IAS 1 are effective for the annual periods beginning on January 1, 2016 and earlier application is permitted.
+The implementation of the amendments need not be disclosed.